mguthmuller/rcqm/README.md

 - -e, --exclude=FILES              Exclude files from analysis (separate with ',')
 - -m, --metrics=METRICS            List of metrics to evaluate (separate with ',')
 - -t, --tags=TAGS                  List of tags to evaluate (separate with ',')
+- -s, --statistics=STATISTICS      List of statistics to evaluate (separate with ',')
 - -v, --verbose=VERBOSE            Enable/Disable verbose mode

 ## Metrics name: